cloudfoundry-community-attic/LEGACY-bosh-getting-started/development/modifying-your-bosh.md

 ## Fetch the source code

-Follow the section "[OSS Contributions](https://github.com/cloudfoundry/bosh#readme)" in the BOSH source code for how to use Gerrit to clone and contribute to the source code.

-The short summary is

 Create an account at [http://reviews.cloudfoundry.org/](http://reviews.cloudfoundry.org/ "Gerrit Code Review").
 Then clone the bosh git repository from gerrit (rather than from github).

 ```